Queenstown to Milford Sound; exploring the stunningly beautiful South Island in New Zealand

 At the end of the larva stage, the glow worm becomes a pupa, hanging down from the roof of the cave.
 The pupa stage lasts about 1 or 2 weeks and it glows intermittently.
 The male stops glowing a few days before emerging, the female’s glow increases.
 The glow from the female is believed to be to attract a mate, and males may be waiting there when she emerges.
 The adults (of both sexes) cannot feed, and live only a short time.
 Adult insects are poor fliers and so will often remain in the same area, building a colony of glow-worms.
 The female lays a total of about 130 eggs, in clumps of 40 or 50, and dies soon after laying.
 The eggs hatch after about 20 days and the cycle repeats.
 Doesn’t seem much of a life!

 Enough of the biology lesson!
 It was soon time for our tour.
 After a few steps from the Visitor Centre, we were at the mouth of the cave.
 The entrance was most definitely not built for Mark who almost had to bend double to get inside.
 Fortunately, after a few feet, the roof of the cave rose so we could all stand comfortably.
 The cave itself is relatively new in geologic terms so there are not many of the features you might look for in older caverns, in particular stalactites and stalagmites.
 What it does have is a very powerful stream of fast-flowing water, the noise of which is almost deafening inside the cave.
 Crossing a bridge over the tumultuous water we look down to see a 4-foot long eel quite peacefully hanging around in the water, this is not what you expect to find deep inside a cave.
 We walked a few yards further, where we came upon a gushing waterfall with a scary-looking whirlpool at its base.
 This was definitely not a place to fall in.
 Luckily there were some sturdy railings preventing this from happening.
 The next stage of our journey required us to climb into a somewhat rickety boat.
 The stream had been dammed at this point so it was not fast flowing so there was no danger of us being flushed over the waterfall.
-This boat was powered by our guide who used the ropes attached on the walls to navigate us along the narrow channel.
+This boat was powered by our guide who used the ropes attached to the walls to navigate us along the narrow channel.
 This was to be the highlight of the tour.
 At this point, they turned off the lights and you could literally not see your hands in front of your face, but the scene around us was not gloomy because above our heads, only inches away, was an amazing display of light from the resident glow-worms.
 Because they are territorial the spacing between the lights was surprisingly even.
 It was astounding and we soon forgot the scary darkness around us.
 It was like looking up at a constellation of blue stars.
-Our journey took us to the end of the navigable cave and back, and we soon lost all sense of direction, which was little disconcerting.
+Our journey took us to the end of the navigable cave and back, and we soon lost all sense of direction, which was a little disconcerting.
 As splendid as the display was it was reassuring to reach the dock and have the lights turned back on!

 This was the end of our tour and we sadly made our way back to our boat.
 Despite being early fall it was a chilly night and as the boat powered its way back to port, sitting up on deck was like being in a force nine gale in the North Sea.
 Despite the cold, we braved the upper deck as it was such a beautiful, clear night.
 Karen and Jack were looking for the Southern Lights …but they never showed!